Memphis Zoo: Zambezi River Hippo Camp

 Six bonobos (including a baby bonobo born in 2005) live in this indoor/outdoor hybrid exhibit across from the China exhibit.
 The bonobo is endangered and is found in the wild only in the Democratic Republic of Congo.

 Animals of the Night

 This exhibit reverses the daily cycle of nocturnal animals, giving visitors the chance to see night-dwellers at their most active.
 The exhibit is developed around a central bat flyway which enables visitors to get a close-up view of the bats in flight or feeding.
 Also exhibited are a wide range of other species—from aardvark to wombat.The exhibit also features the Bear cuscus which is featured in only 4 other zoos around the world.

 West zone

 Dragon's Lair

 This exhibit was specifically built for the Komodo dragon, the largest lizard in the world.
 The zoo's three dragons share a special exhibit with outdoor and indoor areas allowing them to stay warm during the cool winter months.
 Keepers hold a feeding demonstration of the Komodo dragons on Saturdays.
-Currently, a visiting Komodo dragon from the St. Louis Zoo is visiting for breeding purposes (2013).